canro91/canro91.github.io/projects.md

 ### Slow Room Search

-I improved the respose time of the room search functionality of a booking engine by a factor of ~1.5X.
+I improved the response time of the room search functionality of a booking engine by a factor of ~1.5X.
 I removed N+1 problems and nested loops, and added a caching layer.
 From this task, I learned to always measure before rushing to optimize anything.

 For all the findings and lessons I learned, you could read [The Slow Room Search]({% post_url 2020-09-23-TheSlowRoomSearch %}).
 Also, you can read my tutorial on [how to add a caching layer with ASP.NET Core 3]({% post_url 2020-06-29-HowToAddACacheLayer %}).